-Companies that receive a letter score of F in the Norm Assessment category are excluded as an investment.
+Companies and sovereign issuers that receive a letter score of F in the ESG Quality Assessment category are excluded.

-Freedom House status
+Freedom House Status

-Freedom House is an international nongovernmental organization that classifies countries by their degree of political freedoms and civil liberties.
-On the basis of the Freedom House status, countries rated as "not free" by Freedom House are excluded.
+Freedom House is an international nongovernmental organization that classifies countries by the degree of their political freedoms and civil liberties.
+On the basis of the Freedom House Status, countries classed as "not free" are excluded.